stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 6. Double-click `TODO 2` in the Task List to open the `FindLicensePlateText.cs` file.

     > This class is responsible for contacting the Computer Vision service's Read API to find and extract the license plate text from the photo using OCR.
 Notice that this class also shows how you can implement a resilience pattern using [Polly](https://github.com/App-vNext/Polly), an open-source .NET library that helps you handle transient errors.
 This is useful for ensuring that you do not overload downstream services, in this case, the Computer Vision service.
-This will be demonstrated later on when visualizing the Function's scalability.
+This will be demonstrated later when visualizing the Function's scalability.

     ![TODO 2 is highlighted in the Visual Studio Task List.](media/visual-studio-task-list-todo-2.png "Task List")